Position paper: Mandatory sodium reduction targets for processed foods

 Resolve to Save Lives is highlighting the risks of eating too much salt and sharing ways people can cut back.

-Summarizes RTSL’s approach to sodium reduction, including two page summaries for key interventions (sodium targets, FOPL, food procurement and service, low sodium salt, policy advocacy and communications) to reduce salt and save lives from cardiovascular disease.
+An overview of RTSL’s approach to sodium reduction, including summaries of key interventions (sodium targets, FOPL, marketing restrictions, food procurement and service, low-sodium salt, policy advocacy and communications)

 Quezon City’s healthy public food procurement policy: a model for the Philippines and beyond